snigle/photocloud/README.md

 Standard object storage is S3 Bucket API\
 Image compression with ImageMagick, to reduce cost, do the compression in the browser with [WASM-ImageMagick](https://github.com/KnicKnic/WASM-ImageMagick)\
-Frontend application using Cordova and Vue3 in typescript
+Frontend application using Cordova and Vue3 in typescript MongoPay looks like the cheaper billing system : 1,8% + 0,18€ = 0,2ct

 ## To be defined
 How to store customer subscriptions and payments means.\